 More importantly, perhaps, if we engage these patterns, we inevitably discover that a very powerful ‘victim’ mentality emerges over time.
-Because the excuse always gives them a way out that does not involve taking responsibility, the child grows to see themselves as victim to others who don’t like them, don’t treat them fairly and have some advantage.
-The ‘giving up’ or ‘quitting’ comes with an excuse that then tacitly reinforces the wimpy mentality, and the absence of STRENGTH and resilience.
+Because the excuse always gives them a way out that does not involve taking responsibility, the child grows to see themselves as a victim to others who don’t like them, don’t treat them fairly, and have some advantage.
+The ‘giving up’ or ‘quitting’ comes with an excuse that then tacitly reinforces the wimpy mentality and the absence of STRENGTH and resilience.

 The antidote here is simple: Do not show interest in these patterns.
 Simply disengage, and allow the whining, the complaints, the excuses to be of complete disinterest to you.
 Reflect a model of the world that is more real, as this will prepare them for that reality.